 - The probability that the potentially threatening injury will actually occur; and

-- Whether reasonable modifications of policies, practices, or procedures will sufficiently
+- Whether reasonable modifications of policies, practices, or procedures will sufficiently mitigate the risk.

 - Involuntary Withdrawal Committee